Darren Stevens: Career

 Stevens played for Dhaka Gladiators during the first two Bangladesh Premier League seasons in 2012 and 2013.
 On both occasions the team won the title.
 In August 2013, Stevens was charged by the ICC for failing to report two corrupt approaches in connection to games in the BPL.
 The charges were connected to allegations of match fixing within the Gladiators organisation which saw a total of nine people charged by the ICC.
 In the last game of the 2013 season, Stevens hit 205 not out and believed that the knock could be his last ever innings.
 In February 2014, Stevens was found not guilty by the tribunal.

 In September 2015 Kent announced that Stevens would be awarded a benefit year in 2016.
 During the 2015 off-season he returned to Bangladesh to play in the third instalment of the Bangladesh Premier League, playing for Comilla Victorians.
 He and Victorians captain Mashrafe Mortaza were the only players to have taken part in the first three BPL seasons.
 The team won the 2015 Bangladesh Premier League title with Stevens playing in the final, meaning that he was part of the winning franchise in three BPL titles.

 In July 2019 Stevens was loaned out by Kent to Derbyshire for the T20 Blast competition.
-Stevens, who was still a major part of Kent's team in Championship, but had not played for Kent in the 2018 Blast, was not part of the county's plans for the competition but wanted to play T20 cricket during the season with an eye to maintaining his fitness.
+Stevens, who was still a major part of Kent's team in the County Championship, but had not played for Kent in the 2018 Blast, was not part of the county's plans for the competition but wanted to play T20 cricket during the season with an eye to maintaining his fitness.
 Later the same month it was announced that Stevens would leave Kent at the end of the season after 15 seasons playing for the county.
 His performances, however, led to the decision being reversed and a new contract was offered to Stevens after he made his highest first-class score of 237, at more than a run a ball, against Yorkshire in September at the age of 43.
 In the same match, he took 5–20 to become the second-oldest player to score 200 and take five wickets in an innings in a first-class match, the oldest being W G Grace.